 Step 1: Order an at-home test

 These biomarkers aren’t specifically used to determine whether vitamin B12 might help you, but they help your doctor understand your overall health and can help identify the cause of symptoms like low energy, mood swings, or a lagging libido.

-When you receive your kit in the mail, collect a blood sample (just a finger prick!) and mail it to Hone’s CLIA and CAP-accredited lab partner.
+When you receive your test in the mail, collect a blood sample (just a finger prick!) and mail it to Hone’s CLIA and CAP-accredited lab partner.

 Step 2: Have a telehealth consult with a Hone doctor